 Not all sauces turn out well, nor do all the sauces make their way onto my website.

-A good sauce needs to maintain its smell, and taste as well as being thick enough to cling to pasta!
+A good sauce needs to maintain its smell, and taste as well as be thick enough to cling to pasta!

 When a sauce does not meet those items, it’s nixed off my list of reputable.

 But my Instant Pot bolognese sauce is a true-to-life meat-laden ragu sauce that is thick and clingy!

 You might think that sauce is made with just puree.

 The reality of thick meat-laden ragu sauce is not just puree, it’s a bit more involved because I use a paste.

 Some of the best and most rich-tasting sauces are created with paste.

 However, the paste is a beastie to tame if you don’t understand how to break it down and use it.

 The paste is bitter if you just use it alone, but if you can break it out of its natural state by one simple step, well, you’ll be on the road to a fabulous red ragu sauce!